-- 5.1 The scheme has been amended to improve the mix of dwellings on the site.
-It was initially proposed to have 10 detached dwellings but the scheme now includes 3 terraced properties. - 5.2 A plot has been removed from the highest risk flood area within the site (Flood Zone 3). - 5.3 A landscape buffer has been provided to the southern boundary to mitigate the impact on ecology. - 5.4 Drainage information provided and scheme amended to address Highways Development Management comments.
+- 5.1 The scheme has been amended to remove development from the higher risk flood areas on the site.
+This has involved a reduction in the number of dwellings from 10 to 8. - 5.2 The type of dwellings has also been amended to improve the mix of properties on the site.
+A row of 3 terraced dwellings has been incorporated instead of the scheme being entirely detached houses. - 5.3 A landscape buffer has been provided to the southern boundary to mitigate the impact on ecology. - 5.4 Drainage information has been provided and the scheme amended to address Highways Development Management comments.